 The list of payload types for each media stream conveys two pieces of information, namely the set of codecs that the offerer is capable of sending and/or receiving (depending on the direction attributes), and the RTP payload type numbers used to identify those codecs.
 If multiple codecs are listed, it means that the offerer is capable of making use of any of those codecs during the call.
 In other words, the answerer MAY change codecs in the middle of the call, without sending a SIP message, to make use of any of those listed.
 For a send-only stream, the offer SHOULD indicate those codecs the offerer is willing to send for this stream.
 For a receive-only stream, the offer SHOULD indicate those codecs the offerer is willing to receive for this stream.
-For a send and receive stream, the offer SHOULD indicate those codecs that the offerer is willing to send and receive with.
+For a send and receive stream, the offer SHOULD indicate those codecs that the offerer is willing to send and receive stream, the offer SHOULD indicate those codecs that the offerer is willing to send and receive stream, the offer SHOULD indicate those codecs that the offerer is willing to send and receive stream.